cabforum/forum/SMCWG-charter.md

 In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by at least one Certificate Consumer that produces a mail user agent or email service provider that processes S/MIME certificates.

-A **Certificate Consumer** eligible for voting membership in the SMCWG must produce and maintain a mail user agent (web-based or application based) or an email service provider that processes S/MIME certificates.
+A **Certificate Consumer** eligible for voting membership in the SMCWG MUST produce and maintain a mail user agent (web-based or application based) or an email service provider that processes S/MIME certificates.

-The SMCWG shall include Interested Parties, Associate Members, and Probationary Members, as defined in the Bylaws.
+The SMCWG SHALL include Interested Parties, Associate Members, and Probationary Members, as defined in the Bylaws.

 ### 3.2 Ending Membership

-Members may resign from the SMCWG at any time.
+Members MAY resign from the SMCWG at any time.
 Resignation, suspension, or other termination of membership does not prevent a Member from potentially having continuing obligations, under the Forum's IPR Policy or any other document.

-A Certificate Consumer Member’s membership may be suspended if any of the following become true:
+A Certificate Consumer Member’s membership MAY be suspended if any of the following become true:

 1. it stops providing support for its membership-qualifying software product; or
 2. its membership-qualifying software product ceases to consume S/MIME certificates.

-A Certificate Issuer’s membership in the SMCWG may be suspended if any of the following become true:
+A Certificate Issuer’s membership in the SMCWG MAY be suspended if any of the following become true:

 1. it fails to perform and disclose its membership-qualifying audit and fifteen (15) months have elapsed since the end of the audit period of its last successful membership-qualifying audit;